AKloc/BookNotes/Nonviolent Communication.md

 	- e.g.: "I feel inadequate as a guitar player" isn't really what we're feeling.
 "I feel disappointed in myself as a guitar player" is.
 "Inadequate" isn't a feeling.
 Frustrated / disappointed / frustrated is.
 	- Watch out for words like ignored / disrupted / rejected / unwanted / pressured.
 They're not OUR feelings, they're words that we use to INTERPRET others.
 - Some of the discussion scenarios here are wild.
 I think the reaction you would get by saying, over and over, "It sounds like you are x about y" would probably have most people shutting you out.
-- There's a lot of r/cringe type stuff here.
-"And then everyone started crying because they FINALLY got it.
+	- There's a lot of r/cringe type sprinkled here.
+"And then everyone started crying because they *FINALLY* got it.
 Thank you, NVC!!!"
+	- Future self: If you re-read this book, skip the dialogues.

 **What can I do with this?**
 - I really like the idea of using "I feel disappointed / angry that you did x because y" more with my kids to explain why what I'm telling them to do is ultimately important.
 - Using observations instead of evaluations could probably help out in a lot of my personal conversations.
+- I think I'll be more cognizant of when I'm making judgments. e.g., road ra

 **Bottom Line**
 - 7.5/10
 - The general themes are great - empathizing and letting people know that you're empathizing, truly, is very powerful.
 Have to avoid judging.
 - Some of the quoted exchanges seem a little contrived.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyMzE3NTMyNCwxOTE3OTQ4OTE0LC03Nj
+eyJoaXN0b3J5IjpbMTU4NDM5MjQ2MCwxOTE3OTQ4OTE0LC03Nj
 EzMTEyMzgsLTEwNDQxNDUyMzgsNDEwOTAxMTI1LDE1MzkyOTU0
 NzNdfQ==
 -->